MarcusHoltz/marcusholtz.github.io/_posts/2025-12-21-grafana-alloy-loki-docker-monitoring-and-alerts.md

 Loki also goes by the collector, the compressor, the reciever, the accepter, the listener, etc. It has a lot of things it does, but is still very easy to use.

 Loki takes logs.

+(You can use your current working folder, all deployments have the same loki configuration)

 * * *